Royal Mail: Public limited company

 Following a change of government in 1997, New Labour decided to keep the Post Office state-owned, but with more commercial freedom.
 This led to the Postal Services Act 2000, whereby the Post Office became a public limited company in which the Secretary of State for Trade and Industry owned a special share, and the Treasury Solicitor held an ordinary share.
 As part of the 2000 Act, the government set up a postal regulator, the Postal Services Commission, known as Postcomm, which offered licences to private companies to deliver mail.
 In 2001, the Consumer Council for Postal Services, known as Postwatch, was created for consumers to express any concerns they may have with the postal service in Britain.

 Consignia plc

-The company was renamed Consignia Public Limited Company in 2001, a name that was invented by the consultancy company Dragon Brands, and the new name was intended to show that the company did more than deliver mail; however, the change was very unpopular with both the general public and employees.
+The company was renamed Consignia in 2001, a name that was invented by the consultancy company Dragon Brands, and the new name was intended to show that the company did more than deliver mail; however, the change was very unpopular with both the general public and employees.
 The Communication Workers Union (CWU) boycotted the name, and the following year, it was announced that the company would be renamed Royal Mail Group plc.
 In 2002 Consignia discussed a potential merger with Dutch postal operator TPG, but the plans did not proceed after the two companies failed to agree terms.